+Anatomy

-Anatomy: A Look Inside Network Address Translators
+- A Look Inside Network Address Translators

-August 2004 Geoff Huston
+Geoff Huston August 2004

-Over the past decade numerous IP-related technologies have generated some level of technical controversy.
-One of these is the Network Address Translator, or NAT.
+Over the past decade there have been a number IP-related technologies that have generated some level of technical controversy.
+One of these has been the Network Address Translator, or NAT.
 This article describes the inner workings of NATs in some detail, and then looks at the issues that have accompanied the deployment of NATs in the Internet that appear to have fuelled this technical controversy.
-NATs are a very widespread feature of today's Internet, and this article attempts to provide some insight as to how they operate, why there is such a level of technical controversy about NATs, and perhaps some pointers to what we have learned about technology and the process of standardization of technology along the way.
+NATs are a very widespread feature of today's Internet, and this article attempts to provide some insight as to how they operate, why there is such a level of technical controversy about NATs and perhaps some pointers to what we've learned about technology and the process of standardization of technology along the way.

-NAT Motivation
+1. NAT Motivation

-The first RFC document describing NATs was by Kjeld Egevang and Paul Francis in 1994 [1].
-The original motivation behind the NAT work was based on efforts in the early 1990s associated with a successor protocol to IPv4.
+The first RFC document describing NATs was by Kjeld Egevang and Paul Francis in 1994 [RFC1631].
+The original motivation behind the NAT work was based around efforts in the early 1990's associated with a successor protocol to IPv4.
 The overall effort of a successor protocol to IPv4 was to devise a protocol that would directly address the issues of accelerating address consumption in IPv4 that appeared to be leading to the prospect of imminent address exhaustion.
-Although IPv4 was capable of uniquely addressing some 4.4 billion devices, it was evident by as early as 1992 that the world was heading down a path of very intensive deployment of devices that included communications capabilities, and that IPv4 was not going to be able to extend across the full range of future device deployment.
-The objective with NAT was to define a mechanism that allowed IP addresses to be shared across numerous devices.
+While IPv4 was capable of uniquely addressing some 4.4 billion devices it was evident by as early as 1992 that the world was heading down a path of very intensive deployment of devices that included communications capabilities, and that IPv4 was not going to be able to extend across the full range of future device deployment.
+The objective with NAT was to define a mechanism that allowed IP addresses to be shared across a number of devices.
 In addition, it was intended that NATs could be deployed in a piecemeal fashion within the Internet, without causing changes to hosts or other routers.
-Other forms of address-sharing technologies relied on intermittent connectivity, whereas NATs were intended to allow a collection of connected devices to share an address pool dynamically.
+Other forms of address sharing technologies relied on intermittent connectivity, while NATs were intended to allow a collection of connected devices to share an address pool dynamically.
 The original RFC portrays this approach as being a measure that can "provide temporarily relief while other, more complex and far-reaching solutions are worked out."

-So, as documented, the original intent of NATs was to be a possible short-term response to address exhaustion while longer-term solutions were being devised.
+So, as documented, the original intent of NATs were to be a possible short term response to address exhaustion while longer term solutions were being devised.
 NATs were also intended to be unmanaged devices that are transparent to end-to-end protocol interaction, requiring no specific interaction between the end systems and the NAT device.

-A decade later NATs are attaining a status of near-ubiquitous deployment across the Internet, and although IPv6 has been defined and deployment is commencing, NATs appear to be a very well-entrenched part of the network landscape.
+A decade later NATs are attaining a status of near-ubiquitous deployment across the Internet, and while IPv6 has been defined and deployment is commencing, NATs appear to be a very well-entrenched part of the network landscape.
 And, for the most part, NATs continue to function as unmanaged devices.

-They can be transparent to some forms of protocol interaction, but, as the voice-over-IP folks are finding out, they can be very obvious to the point of being highly disruptive to other forms of protocol operation.
+They can be transparent to some forms of protocol interaction, but, as the Voice over IP folk are finding out, they can be very obvious to the point of being highly disruptive to other forms of protocol operation.

-NAT Operation
+2. NAT Operation